-- Parameter: A variable or constant representing a characteristic of interest.
+Parameter: A variable or constant representing a characteristic of interest.
 For example, conductance is a water quality parameter.
-Use of this term is highly subjective and varies greatly across disciplines. - Parts per billion (ppb): A unit of measure, equivalent to micrograms per liter $(1ppb = 1 \mu g/L)$. - Performance Measure: Performance measures quantify how well or how poorly an alternative meets a specific objective.
-Good performance measures are quantifiable, have a specific target, indicate when a target has been reached, and measure the degree to which the goal has been met. - Periphyton: The biological community of microscopic plants and animals attached to surfaces in aquatic environments.
-Algae are the primary component in these assemblages, which naturally reduce phosphorus levels in water and serve a key function in Stormwater Treatment Areas. - pH: A measure of the concentration of hydrogen ions in a solution. - Phosphorus (P): An element that is essential for life.
-In freshwater aquatic environments, phosphorus is often in short supply; increased levels can promote the growth of algae and other plants. - Photosynthesis: The process in green plants and certain other organisms by which carbohydrates are synthesized from carbon dioxide and water using light as an energy source. - Pollutant loading: Influx of a chemical or nutrient that contaminates air, soil, or water. - Precision: The degree of reproducibility of a measurement.
-Low precision yields high scatter in data (see also: accuracy). - Quality assurance (QA): A program to provide a means for a product to meet a defined set of quality standards at a specific level of confidence. - Quality control (QC): Steps taken to ensure that quality standards are met. - RECOVER (Restoration Coordination and Verification): An interagency, interdisciplinary team sponsored by the USACE and the District.
-The role of RECOVER is to organize and apply scientific and technical information in ways that are most effective in supporting objectives of the Comprehensive Everglades Restoration Plan, and to ensure that the plan's systemwide goals and purposes are achieved. - Regional Water Supply Plan: Detailed water supply plan developed by the District under Section 373.0361, Florida Statutes, providing an evaluation of available water supply and projected demands at the regional scale.
-The planning process projects future demand for 20 years and develops strategies to meet identified needs. - Regulatory Action Strategy (RAS): A suite of projects and programs being developed to address water quality concerns for structures outside the Everglades Construction Project permit. - Reservoir: A man-made or natural water body used for water storage.
+Use of this term is highly subjective and varies greatly across disciplines.

+Parts per billion (ppb): A unit of measure, equivalent to micrograms per liter $(1 \text{ ppb} = 1 \text{ } \mu\text{g/L})$ .

+Performance Measure: Performance measures quantify how well or how poorly an alternative meets a specific objective.
+Good performance measures are quantifiable, have a specific target, indicate when a target has been reached, and measure the degree to which the goal has been met.

+Periphyton: The biological community of microscopic plants and animals attached to surfaces in aquatic environments.
+Algae are the primary component in these assemblages, which naturally reduce phosphorus levels in water and serve a key function in Stormwater Treatment Areas.

+pH: A dimensionless quantity measured on a scale that is a is a reverse logarithmic representation of the activity of hydrogen ions in the solution.

+Phosphorus (P): An element that is essential for life.
+In freshwater aquatic environments, phosphorus is often in short supply; increased levels can promote the growth of algae and other plants.

+Photosynthesis: The process by which green plants and certain other organisms synthesize carbohydrates from carbon dioxide and water using light as an energy source.

+Pollutant loading: Influx of a chemical or nutrient mass that can contaminate air, soil, or water.

+Porewater: Water contained within the spaces between particles within sediments.

+Precision: The degree of reproducibility of a measurement.
+Low precision yields high scatter in data (also see: accuracy).

+Quality assurance (QA): A program to provide a means for a product to meet a defined set of quality standards at a specific level of confidence.

+Quality control (QC): Steps taken to ensure that quality standards are met.

+RECOVER (Restoration Coordination and Verification): An interagency, interdisciplinary team sponsored by the U.S. Army Corps of Engineers and South Florida Water Management District.
+The role of RECOVER is to organize and apply scientific and technical information in ways that are most effective in supporting objectives of the Comprehensive Everglades Restoration Plan, and to ensure that the plan's systemwide goals and purposes are achieved.

+Regional Water Supply Plan: Detailed water supply plan developed by the District under Section 373.0361, Florida Statutes, providing an evaluation of available water supply and projected demands at the regional scale.
+The planning process projects future demand for 20 years and develops strategies to meet identified needs.

+Regulatory Action Strategy (RAS): A suite of projects and programs being developed to address water quality concerns for structures outside the Everglades Construction Project permit.

+Reservoir: A man-made or natural water body used for water storage.